Skip to Main Content

 Access and Planning

 Château St. Gerlach's address at the edge of the Ingendael Nature Preserve places it roughly 10 minutes from central Maastricht by car, which is close enough for day trips into the city but sufficiently removed to feel rural.
 The nearest train stop is Houthem St. Gerlach, 1 kilometer from the property, on the Maastricht line.
 For those flying in, Maastricht Aachen Airport at 8 kilometers is the most direct option, though the airport's limited route network means most international guests arrive via Brussels (122 kilometers), Eindhoven (87 kilometers), or Amsterdam Schiphol (215 kilometers).
-The GPS coordinates (50.8697, 5.7998) confirm the property sits on the Belgian border zone of the Netherlands, in a range of wooded valleys and medieval villages that is culturally closer to the Ardennes than to the Dutch polders most visitors associate with the country.
+The property sits in a range of wooded valleys and medieval villages that is culturally closer to the Ardennes than to the Dutch polders most visitors associate with the country.
 Guests arriving via Amsterdam might consider stopping at properties like 2L de Blend Hotel in Utrecht or Central Park Voorburg along the route south.

 Side-by-Side Snapshot